mhtrashscode/fuh-smartgrids/solar_consumption_optimizer/addon/README.md

 ## Description

-This app demonstrates a TypeScript setup for developing UI5 applications.
-The central entry point for all information about using TypeScript with UI5 is at [https://sap.github.io/ui5-typescript](https://sap.github.io/ui5-typescript).
+This app demonstrates a setup for developing UI5 applications.

-**The template is inspired by the [`SAP-samples/ui5-typescript-helloworld`](https://github.com/SAP-samples/ui5-typescript-helloworld) project which also contains [a detailed step-by-step guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/main/step-by-step.md).
-It explains how this setup is created and how all the bits and pieces fit together.**

 ## Requirements